A woman sits in a sunroom writing in a notebook with a laptop on her lap.

 When do credit card charge-offs occur?

-Charge-offs typically occur after an individual has failed to make at least the minimum required credit card payment on their credit card debt for many months.
-When the charge-off occurs depends on the contract terms and type of credit card account, according to Equifax, but typically happens between 120-180 days after you first miss your due date.
+When the charge-off occurs depends on the contract terms and type of credit card account, according to Equifax®, but typically happens between 120-180 days after you first miss your due date.
 After the charge-off, the credit card company no longer considers the debt an asset, but at the same time, the lender won’t stop trying to collect.

 How does a credit card charge-off affect your credit?

-Even though a charge-off can remain on a credit report for seven years, there are still ways you can rebuild your credit during that time.
+Even though a charge-off can remain on a credit report for seven years, there are still ways you can rebuild your credit history during that time.

 Make all payments on time.
 Don’t put yourself back in a situation where a charge-off might occur.
 Making at least the minimum payment on your credit card bill on time every month can slowly help build up your credit.
+If you need financial assistance, you should contact your lenders to discuss options for repayment.

 Did you know